LeonAppDev/Document/FrontEndFundamental/CSS.md

 #Website Responsive
 ##Bootrap
-*Bootrap'd main idea is using CSS and set different class to tag according to css @media attribute
+*Bootrap's main idea is using CSS and set different class to tag according to CSS @media attribute